5 tips for choosing university modules

 5. Does it complement the rest of your course?

-You can talk about modules on your CV and how it relates to your future job expectations; you can talk about the skills you’ve developed a lot easier, so think about what you will get out of them.
+You can talk about what modules you took on your CV and how it relates to your future job expectations; you can talk about the skills you’ve developed a lot easier, so think about what you will get out of them.